 What is it?

-Phishing is a type of social engineering scam in which cybercriminals send an email that appears to come from a legit source but is intended to gain access to personal information such as passwords, login credentials, banking details, and credit cards.
+Phishing is a type of social engineering scam in which cybercriminals send an email, text message, phone call, or other message that appears to come from a legit source but is intended to gain access to personal information such as passwords, login credentials, banking details, and credit cards.

 Please also keep an eye on the Phish Bowl to view phishing messages that have targeted the MHC community.